Triple-alpha process: Discovery

 The triple-alpha process is highly dependent on carbon-12 and beryllium-8 having resonances with slightly more energy than helium-4.
 Based on known resonances, by 1952 it seemed impossible for ordinary stars to produce carbon as well as any heavier element.
 Nuclear physicist William Alfred Fowler had noted the beryllium-8 resonance, and Edwin Salpeter had calculated the reaction rate for 8Be, 12C, and 16O nucleosynthesis taking this resonance into account.
 However, Salpeter calculated that red giants burned helium at temperatures of 2·108 K or higher, whereas other recent work hypothesized temperatures as low as 1.1·108 K for the core of a red giant.

 Salpeter's paper mentioned in passing the effects that unknown resonances in carbon-12 would have on his calculations, but the author never followed up on them.
 It was instead astrophysicist Fred Hoyle who, in 1953, used the abundance of carbon-12 in the universe as evidence for the existence of a carbon-12 resonance.
 The only way Hoyle could find that would produce an abundance of both carbon and oxygen was through a triple-alpha process with a carbon-12 resonance near 7.68 MeV, which would also eliminate the discrepancy in Salpeter's calculations.

 Hoyle went to Fowler's lab at Caltech and said that there had to be a resonance of 7.68 MeV in the carbon-12 nucleus.
 (There had been reports of an excited state at about 7.5 MeV.)
-Fred Hoyle's audacity in doing this is remarkable, and initially the nuclear physicists in the lab were skeptical.
+Fred Hoyle's audacity in doing this is remarkable, and initially, the nuclear physicists in the lab were skeptical.
 Finally, a junior physicist, Ward Whaling, fresh from Rice University, who was looking for a project decided to look for the resonance.
-Fowler gave Whaling permission to use an old Van de Graaff generator that was not being used.
+Fowler permitted Whaling to use an old Van de Graaff generator that was not being used.
 Hoyle was back in Cambridge when Fowler's lab discovered a carbon-12 resonance near 7.65 MeV a few months later, validating his prediction.
 The nuclear physicists put Hoyle as first author on a paper delivered by Whaling at the summer meeting of the American Physical Society.
 A long and fruitful collaboration between Hoyle and Fowler soon followed, with Fowler even coming to Cambridge.

 The final reaction product lies in a 0+ state (spin 0 and positive parity).
 Since the Hoyle state was predicted to be either a 0+ or a 2+ state, electron–positron pairs or gamma rays were expected to be seen.
 However, when experiments were carried out, the gamma emission reaction channel was not observed, and this meant the state must be a 0+ state.
 This state completely suppresses single gamma emission, since single gamma emission must carry away at least 1 unit of angular momentum.
 Pair production from an excited 0+ state is possible because their combined spins (0) can couple to a reaction that has a change in angular momentum of 0.